ai-traders/liget/README.md

 ./tasks.sh all
 ```

-This will pull `dotnet-ide` [docker image](https://github.com/ai-traders/docker-dotnet-ide) which
+This will pull `dotnet-dojo` [docker image](https://github.com/kudulab/docker-dotnet-dojo) which
 has all build and test dependencies: dotnet SDK, mono, paket CLI, FAKE, Node.js.

-Usage of IDE is optional and you can easily contribute if you have above tools installed on your machine.
+**Usage of Dojo is optional** and you can easily contribute if you have above tools installed on your machine.

 ## Release cycle